-29Heavy duties being imposed upon almost all goods imported, our merchant importers smuggle as much, and make entry of as little as they can.
-Our merchant exporters, on the contrary, make entry of more than they export; sometimes out of vanity, and to pass for great dealers in goods which pay no duty; and sometimes to gain a bounty or a drawback.
+Bounties and drawbacks (great part of which is obtained by fraud) and expenses of management make a large deduction from the customs revenue gain a bounty or a drawback.
 Our exports, in consequence of these different frauds, appear upon the customhouse books greatly to overbalance our imports; to the unspeakable comfort of those politicians who measure the national prosperity by what they call the balance of trade.
-53